Blufe/gvm-cookbook/README.md

     - GVM branch (Default: master).

 * `node[:gvm][:versions]`
-    - A list of system-wide golang to be built and installed (Default: go1.1.2).
+    - A list of system-wide golang to be built and installed.

 * `node[:gvm][:default_version]`
-    - Default go version (Default: go1.1.2).
+    - Default go version.

 * `node[:gvm][:user_installs]`
     - A list of user to be installed gvm (Default: empty).

 * `node[:gvm][:user_versions]`
-    - A list of golang to be built and installed (Default: go1.1.2).
+    - A list of golang to be built and installed.

 * `node[:gvm][:user_default_version]`
-    - Default go version (Default: go1.1.2).
+    - Default go version.